unitreerobotics/avp_teleoperate/README.md

 **2.2.1 Apple Vision Pro**

-does not allow WebXR on non-https connections.
+Apple does not allow WebXR on non-https connections.
 To test the application locally, we need to create a self-signed certificate and install it on the client.
 You need a ubuntu machine and a router.
 Connect the Apple Vision Pro and the ubuntu **Host machine** to the same router.

 1. install mkcert: https://github.com/FiloSottile/mkcert
 2. check **Host machine** local ip address: